dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 </div>

-This output immediately points to specific items that are staying in stock for very long periods, some for almost a full year!
-Products that sit for extended times incur costs for storage, risk becoming outdated, and tie up money that could be used elsewhere.
-Pinpointing these items allows Bibitor to take direct action, such as adjusting future orders, running special sales, or rethinking their prices for these specific products.
+The result quickly highlights specific products that remain in stock for unusually long periods — some even close to a full year!
+Items that sit on shelves for too long can increase storage costs, risk becoming outdated or unsellable, and tie up valuable funds that could be better invested elsewhere.
+By identifying these slow-moving products, Bibitor can take targeted steps such as adjusting future purchase orders, launching special promotions, or revising prices to improve sales and free up resources.

 <!--------------------------------------------------------------------------->
 <!-------- ** 2.4.
 Inventory Valuation: Moving Average Cost (MAC) ** -------->